 several evenings of poetry reading.

-The group meets on the first Friday of the month at 7.30 p.m. for about an hour.
+The group meets monthly at 7.30 p.m. for about an hour.
+It will be taking a break over summer 2017.
 Our sessions take the form of a collective meditation in which we send out healing thoughts to those suffering from illness or difficult life situations.
 This includes both named individuals and groups of people in general.
 It may also include animals and situations, e.g. conflicts, natural disasters, etc.

 We do not pray for particular outcomes but simply ‘tune into’ the Holy Spirit so that we may be channels of Its healing power.